Unit 6 - Practice Quiz

 20 During the presentation of findings, why is it important to begin with the Executive Summary?

-B. It allows the tester to avoid answering technical questions
+B. It allows the technical staff to leave early

 C. It sets the business context before diving into technical minutiae